DevMountain/ios-guided-projects/Personas/README.md

+# User Personas and Interview Practice

 Practice going through the User Persona and Interview process with students.
 These interviews are done _before_ creating high quality mockups, and serve to make sure that the developer identifies key features to build.

 ### Develop User Personas

 Great apps are built for very specific types of users.
 Discuss what [User Personas](https://en.wikipedia.org/wiki/Persona_(user_experience)) are, how to develop them, and how to use them to make decisions for an application.

-Discuss a few applications and discuss their prototypical customers:
+Discuss one or two applications and discuss their prototypical customers:

 * Omnifocus
 * Day One